akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 Here are the different types of operations you can add when defining your sources:
 * `Boolean replacement`: Replace the default values of the boolean attribute with your own value.
 For now, this is only available for the `Enabled` system property.
-* `Concatenate`: Concatenate different sources by displaying up to 4 of them per column.
+* `Concatenate`: Concatenate different sources by displaying up to 4 of them per column. <!-- Click on `Add text` to define a text separator of your choice.-->
 * `Select labels`: Export the labels of your sources instead of the codes.
 * `Use default value when empty`: Define a default value when the source value is empty.
+* `Conversion`: Convert a measurement unit into another one, within the same measurement family (only available for measurement attributes used as a source).

 <!--
 # Duplicate a tailored product export profile